Nearly $d$-Linear Convergence Bounds for Diffusion Models via Stochastic Localization

-In addition, we expect the first term $\varepsilon_\textup{score}^2$ to scale linearly in $d$ in many cases.
-For example, this would be the case if the target distribution were the product of i.i.d. components.
-Finally, the term for the convergence of the forward process is also linear in the data dimension.
-As such, Theorem \ref{thm:KLearlystoppedbound} improves upon the previous state-of-the-art bounds \cite{chen2023sampling, chen2023improved}, which either require strong smoothness assumptions on the data distribution or have at least quadratic dependence on the data dimension in the terms corresponding to the discretization of the reverse process.
+We expect the first term $\varepsilon_\textup{score}^2$ to scale linearly in $d$ in many cases, e.g. if the target distribution were the product of i.i.d. components.
+The convergence of the forward process is also linear in $d$.
+As such, Theorem \ref{thm:KLearlystoppedbound} improves upon the previous state-of-the-art bounds \citep{chen2023improved, chen2023sampling}, which either require strong smoothness assumptions on $p_{\data}$ or have at least quadratic dependence on $d$.

-We next show that we can choose a suitable sequence of discretization times given the number $N$ of steps of the reverse process that we desire to take.
+We next show that given $N$ we can choose a suitable sequence of time steps.
 This results in a bound on the iteration complexity of the diffusion model.